A toy model for background independent string field theory: The BRST quantized relativistic particle and background fields

+where $\commut{}{}$ denotes the graded commutator.
+Grassmann partity and ghost number are the same as given in \eqref{Gd} and \eqref{gd} for $\mathcal{N}=1$.
+The additional degree determining the filtration is assigned according to

-It has been known for a long time that, like for the bosonic world line (\ref{qb1}), the constraints implied by (\ref{phi-eom}) do not restrict the gravitational background beyond the condition that the connection is torsion free \cite{Howe:1988ft}.
-Thus, like for $\mathcal{N}=0$, the gravitational background remains un-constraint for $\mathcal{N}=2$.
+The constraints implied by (\ref{phi-eom}) do not restrict the gravitational background beyond the condition that the connection is torsion free \cite{Howe:1988ft}.
+Thus, as for $\mathcal{N}=0$, the gravitational background remains un-constraint for $\mathcal{N}=2$.
 Furthermore, as we will see in section \ref{osg} symmetries of $\Omega^{init}$ include conformal Killings in $4$ space-time dimensions.

 Let us now turn to filtration zero.
-In filtration zero, the spin 1 background fields are set to zero by nilpotency for $\mathcal{N}=2$ \cite{Dai:2008bh}.
-However, there is an off-shell scalar background which can be identified with the dilaton.
+In filtration zero, in contrast to $\mathcal{N}=1$, the spin 1 background fields are set to zero by nilpotency \cite{Dai:2008bh}.
+Instead, for $\mathcal{N}=2$ there is a new off-shell scalar background which enters in the form of an anti- hermitean vector potential that is pure gauge, and which can be identified with the dilaton.
 To see this, let us recall the structure of $\Omega$

 We then make the following Ansatz for the supercharges:

 The algebra of the supercharges then takes the form

 This suggests to define the complete BRST operator as Then $\Omega^2=0$ implies the two equations